 In Romania, Serinus will concentrate on moving the Moftinu-1001 discovery into the experimental production phase.
-Management is currently refining the drilling program and has commenced preliminary design of the required surface facilities.
-Pending ratification by several government ministries of the Phase 3 extension of the Satu Mare Licence, and receipt of typical permits and approvals, drilling and construction could commence in the second half of 2016.
-The Company is considering taking on a joint venture partner to assist in financing the Moftinu project.
+Pending ratification of the Phase 3 extension of the Satu Mare Licence, management continues to refine the drilling program and has commenced preliminary design of the required surface facilities.